hazelcast/hazelcast-code-samples/hazelcast-integration/springboot-eureka-partition-groups/README.md

 somewhere, and Hazelcast can pick up this configuration at runtime from the configuration service.

-In this example, the configuration service is Eureka, but others exist such as Consol and Zookeeper.
+In this example, the configuration service is Eureka as it's Java based, but others exist such as Consol and Zookeeper.

 Ultimately, something somewhere must be preordained.
 If a configuration service is used, the location of this must be preset or injected by the execution environment.
+The configuration service needs to be clustered, as if it's not available everything else is dependent.

 Very little code is needed, especially if you have Spring Boot and Spring Cloud to help.